-How to Include Iron in Your Diet?
+How to Get Iron in Your Diet?

+Non-vegetarian iron foods include seafood such as tuna, scallops, sardines, mackarel etc. and some meats and eggs.
 Some popular iron-rich dishes for the Indian palette are almond sheera, soya and cauliflower parantha, ragi roti, jowar bajre ki roti, mixed sprouts, rajma, palak paneer, spinach soup, gobi aloo, mutton liver fry, mutton korma, prawn curry and different fish curries.

 According to the National Institute of Nutrition, the Recommended Daily Allowance for an adult male is 17mg/ day and for an adult female is 21mg/ day.
 The daily iron requirements increase during pregnancy.
 Hence, pregnant women should consume 35mg of iron/ day.